versatica/mediasoup-client/README.md

 // Create a local Room instance associated to the remote Room. const room = new mediasoupClient.Room();

-// Create a Transport for sending our media. const sendTransport = room.createTransport('send');
+// Transport for sending our media. let sendTransport;

-// Create a Transport for receiving media from remote Peers. const recvTransport = room.createTransport('recv');
+// Transport for receiving media from remote Peers. let recvTransport;

 // Join the remote Room.
 room.join('alice')
   .then((peers) =>
   {
+    // Create the Transport for sending our media. sendTransport = room.createTransport('send');

+    // Create the Transport for receiving media from remote Peers. recvTransport = room.createTransport('recv');

     // Handle Peers already in to the Room. for (const peer of peers)
     {